people directly affected by the crisis in the north-east of the country

 It is not only the physical health of communities in Nigeria that is affected by the humanitarian crisis, the conflict also has an impact on the mental wellbeing of people who have often experienced serious violence and trauma.

-Médecins du Monde has been working in north-eastern Nigeria since late 2016 with the aim of improving access to healthcare for vulnerable populations, both displaced people and host communities.
+As part of our humanitarian mission in Nigeria, Médecins du Monde has been working in north-eastern Nigeria since late 2016, seeking to improve access to care for vulnerable groups both among displaced people and in host communities.
 Five clinics were established in the Maiduguri and Damboa camps to respond to the humanitarian crisis caused by the conflict.

 Our teams provide free primary healthcare services, antenatal and postnatal consultations, routine vaccinations and nutritional care.
 They also offer medical and psychological support to survivors of gender-based violence, psychosocial support and individual mental health consultations and health education sessions.

 MdM also supports two clinics run by the Nigerian Ministry of Health on the outskirts of Damboa in Borno State, a particularly dangerous area.
 This support takes the form of training and supplies of medications, enabling humanitarian assistance to be provided in an area to which few humanitarian actors have access.